mohayonao/json-touch-patch/README.md

 - The original JSON is not update.
 The patches apply to a new JSON.
 - The patches create a new object if it includes some changes into child elements.
 - If error occurs, all patches are rejected.
 Return the original JSON.
+- You can add custom operator using the operator API. → [wiki](https://github.com/mohayonao/json-touch-patch/wiki/Custom-Operator)
 - Maybe, these features are suitable to operate `store` in [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/) architecture.

 ## Installation